Watts-Lab/task-mapping/tasks/Mock Jury.md

 ## Instructions
 Instructions developed by CSS lab.

-Participants are instructed to act as jurors on the trial they are about to read.
-Once they have read the summary they are given a brief pre-deliberation questionnaire.
-In this questionnaire they record their personal verdict for the trial, and their assuredness of this verdict.
+You are to act as a juror on the trial you are about to read.
+Once you have read the summary you will be given a brief pre-deliberation questionnaire.
+Before filling out the questionnaire, and continuing with the process, be sure that you take into account all facts of the trial and any specific instructions given by the judge.
+In the questionnaire you will record your personal verdict for the trial, and your assuredness of this verdict (ie. how confident you are in your verdict).
-Materials are collected, and the jury members are instructed on the law.
-They are then asked to deliberate and reach a unanimous verdict.
-They are allowed to delineate for 1 hour, or until they reach their verdict.
+Materials will then be collected, and you and your fellow jury members will be instructed on the laws surrounding the case.
+You will then deliberate and attempt to reach a unanimous verdict.
+The jury is allowed to deliberate for 1 hour, or until you reach a verdict.
-Then participants are once again given questionnaires where they once again render their individual verdict, and their assuredness of the verdict.
+Then all jurors will once again be given questionnaires where you will render your individual verdict, and your assuredness of the verdict.

 # Criteria
 ## Performance calculation